-“ . . .
+;“ . . .
 In science the verdict goes to the man who convinces the world, not to the man to whom the idea just occurs.
 Not to the man who finds a piece of grain of new, and precious quality, but to he who sows it, reaps it, grinds it, and feeds the world on it.” -Charles Darwin

 The later years of the 20th Century visited slow, small improvements in the facelift operation usually based on a better understanding of the pertinent anatomy, better techniques of anesthesia and better technology such as liposuction and later endoscopy.
-One seminal discovery was quietly published in the late 1960’s by D. Ralph Millard, MD who was the first to describe the removal of fat from the neck of obtain an aesthetic improvement in this part of the facelift operation.
+One seminal discovery was quietly published in the late 1960’s by D. Ralph Millard, M.D. who was the first to describe the removal of fat from the neck of obtain an aesthetic improvement in this part of the facelift operation.
 Anatomically based operations for the face and eyelids evolved into major surgical interventions causing long periods under general anesthesia, long recovery periods, sometimes massive bruising and swelling, and a price commensurate with the degree of difficulty of the facelift.
-At the dawn of the 20th Century it seems that surgeons may have “over thought” the operation and the cost was too high for most people to pay.
-In the last decade, Plastic Surgeons again began to listen to their patients who for the most part are not wealthy and who usually are middle class with careers and jobs to return to.
+At the dawn of the 21th Century it seems that surgeons may have “over thought” the operation.
+The cost was too high for most people to pay.
+In the last decade, plastic surgeons again began to listen to their patients who for the most part are not wealthy and who usually are middle class with careers and jobs to return to.
 This necessarily limits the cost and the downtime required, but did not diminish the desire for a long-lasting, affordable, minimal downtime facelift.

 The 21st Century has witnessed the dramatic inclusion of corporate dollars and technology into the cosmetic industry.
-The “beauty business” as it was once called has evolved into a multi-billion dollar industry which has expanded well beyond hair and nail care to include a plethora of devices and chemicals created to reverse the signs of aging skin.
+The “beauty business” as it was once called has evolved into a multi-billion-dollar industry which has expanded well beyond hair and nail care to include a plethora of devices and chemicals created to reverse the signs of aging skin.
 The weight loss business has also flourished in parallel to the constantly evolving societal pressure to maintain a healthy state of youthfulness and fitness.
 With so much money at stake, it is no wonder that big business has flooded the consumer market with thousands of competing products backed by Wall Street advertising campaigns.
-Many of the new and exciting products required the imprimatur of physicians and even some required a prescription for purchase.
+Many of the new and exciting products required the imprimatur of physicians and even some require a prescription for purchase.
 The medical and surgical practitioners were slowly becoming the employees of major consumer product and pharmaceutical companies.
 The money and power which once resided with the doctors was now invested in the insurance companies rather than the practitioner.
-The battles are not fought between doctors rather the doctor versus the insurance carriers.
+The battles are not fought between doctors rather the doctor versus corporate money and insurance carriers.

-To read more of Dr. Howard's wonderful articles about Facial Rejuvenation, follow his Faceliftology Blog
+To read more of Dr. Howard's wonderful articles about facial rejuvenation, follow his Faceliftology Blog